Blanqueto/Blanqueto/README.md

 #### Others:
 Slackware

+These are some of the many distributions that I have used since I started two years ago so I still remember a bit how Fedora and Slackware are used.
+The others (Derived from Debian) if I remember them perfectly since my one of my relatives uses ubuntu and I am always there to support it

 <h2 align="center">Windows 10</h2>

 This is the operating system with which most start, I have actually achieved and learned quite a few things, I don't really use it much.